 After the early-pandemic jobs report in March 2020 showed evidence for a labor market collapse, the unemployment rate spiked to 14.7 percent in April.
-During May, however, the unemployment rate declined to 13.2 percent.8 This is consistent with the idea that the CARES Act helped workers stay connected to firms and helped those firms be in a position to hire workers back as the economy adopted social distancing precautions.
-In the first five months of recovery, 11.7 million jobs lost were regained, per the BLS' Current Employment Statistics.
-The pace of the recovery has since varied over the second half of 2020 and early 2021.
-During the last three months of 2020 only an additional 638,000 jobs were added, 680,000 of which were in October.
-Moving into 2021, the jobs recovery started to pick up momentum; the economy added 233,000 jobs in January and another 1.3 million over February and March.
+During May, however, the unemployment rate declined to 13.2 percent.8 This is consistent with the notion that the CARES Act helped workers stay connected to firms and helped those firms be in a position to hire workers back as the economy adopted social distancing precautions.
+In the first five months of recovery, 11.1 million jobs lost were regained, per the BLS' Current Employment Statistics.

+The pace of the recovery then varied over the second half of 2020 and early 2021.
+For example, during the last three months of 2020 only an additional 865,000 jobs were added, 647,000 of which were in October.
+Moving into 2021, the jobs recovery started to pick up momentum; the economy added 520,000 jobs in January and another 1.4 million over February and March.
 Despite the gains made during the first quarter of 2021, as of April there were roughly 8 million fewer jobs than before the onset of the pandemic.
-The economy continued to add jobs during the second quarter of 2021, adding an average of 567,000 jobs per month during April, May, and June.
+The economy continued to add jobs during the second quarter of 2021, adding an average of 422,000 jobs per month during April, May, and June.

 The unemployment rate fell to 7.9 percent by the end of the third quarter in 2020, and fell again to 6.7 by the end of the year.
 Through the first three months of 2021 however, the rate of improvement slowed, and the unemployment rate sat at 6.0 percent as of March.
-During the second quarter of 2021, the unemployment rate has only fallen an additional one-tenth of one percentage point, to 5.9 percent.
+During the second quarter of 2021, the unemployment rate fell an additional one-tenth of one percentage point, to 5.9 percent.
 Nonetheless, the unemployment rate as of June was still 0.3 percentage points lower than forecasters projected as of January 2021 (Figure 6).
 The combination of accelerated month-to-month job growth and a stagnant unemployment rate suggests that more workers were rejoining the labor force.
-Though the topline labor force participation rate has increased only 0.2 percentage points between the first and second quarter in 2021 (from 61.4 to 61.6), the prime-age (25-54) participation rate rose 0.4 percentage points during this period.
+Though the topline labor force participation rate has increased only 0.1 percentage point over the first and second quarter in 2021 (from 61.5 to 61.6), the prime-age (25-54) participation rate rose 0.7 percentage points during this period.